Yr-01/Online-Exam-System-Jakarta-EE-/README.md

 - `/creator-dashboard/my-exams`

 ## Exam Retake
-- Candidates can receive a new invitation if an exam is missed or closed
+- Users can receive a new invitation if an exam is missed or closed

 ## Results & Reports
 - View exam results